 NATIONAL GO FISHING DAY

 The practice of catching (or attempting to catch) fish with a hook is known as angling.
-Catch and release (returning the fish to the water to continue its life) is sometimes expected or required by law.
+Catch and release (returning the fish to the water to continue its life) is often the expectation or requirement by law.
 For others, this is a preferred form of fishing.

-Hobbyists with knowledge of habitat, foraging behavior and migration hone their fishing techniques for a successful fishing adventure.
-Some fishermen still follow fishing folklore, which claims that fish feeding patterns are influenced by the position of the sun and the moon.
+Hobbyists with knowledge of habitat, foraging behavior, and migration hone their fishing techniques for a successful fishing adventure.
+Some fishermen continue to follow fishing folklore by claiming the sun and the moon influence fish feeding patterns.

 The earliest known English essay on recreational fishing was published in 1496.